 10. Join A Library and Family History Society

-A typical library should have a section on the local history of the area.
-By exploring what resources they have you will get an understanding of the area in which your ancestor lived in.
-Maps can obviously show you the landscape around them as mentioned in the previous step.
-But resources at a library will show you what job prospects there were, what the economy was like, the total population and so on.
+A typical library will have a section on the local history of the area.
+By exploring what resources they have you will get an understanding of the area in which your ancestor lived.

-Also, you may find family research that has been donated to the library.
-These maybe useful to you as they may contain information about your ancestors, or a connection in some way.
+These may be useful to you as they may contain information about your ancestors, or a connection in some way.

 What can a family history society do for me?

 A family history society can give you the same information as a library.

 They will have a wealth of information and are always making new records available which you can check out.

 These societies can also personally help you with your genealogy research.

 They can steer you in the right direction by discussing the area in which your ancestor lived.

 They may even know your ancestor that they can share with you.